 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise Orchard Farm R-V School District's Basic financial statement excluding the statement of fiduciary net position and statement of changes in fiduciary net position as listed in the basic financial statements section of the table of contents.
-The accompanying schedule of expenditures of federal awards as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, are presented for the purposes of additional analysis and is also not a required part of the basic financial statements.
+The accompanying schedule of expenditures of federal awards as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the Schedule of Revenue by Source are presented for the purposes of additional analysis and is also not a required part of the basic financial statements.

-The schedule of expenditures of federal awards is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of expenditures of federal awards and schedule of revenue by source is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements (excluding the Fiduciary Net Position and Changes in Fiduciary Net Position statements which were unaudited) and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditures of federal awards is fairly stated, in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the schedule of expenditures of federal awards and the schedule of revenue by source are fairly stated, in all material respects in relation to the basic financial statements as a whole.